iamemby/MiniTools-By-iEmby/README.md

 ************************************************************************************

 License
-This project is licensed under the VegasProScriptsByiEmby License.
+This project is licensed under the MiniTools-By-iEmby License.
 See the LICENSE file for details.

 ************************************************************************************